Processing tiers explained

 Credit usage

-Your plan includes a monthly allowance of credits.
-Each page of a document consumes credits according to the mode you choose:
+Your plan includes a monthly allowance of ingest credits.
+Each page consumes credits according to the tier you choose:

 Search help